gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * The joining node and the Group Manager use a symmetric proof-of-possession key to establish a secure communication channel.
 In this case, upon performing a join process with that Group Manager for the first time, the joining node specifies its own public key in the "client_cred" parameter of the join request targeting the join endpoint (see {{ssec-join-req}}).

-Before sending the join response, the Group Manager should verify that the joining node actually owns the associated private key, for instance by performing a proof-of-possession challenge-response, whose details are out of the scope of this specification.

 Furthermore, as described in {{ssec-join-req}}, the joining node may have explicitly requested the Group Manager to retrieve the public keys of the current group members, i.e. through the "get_pub_keys" parameter in the join request.
 In this case, the Group Manager includes also such public keys in the "pub_keys" parameter of the join response (see {{ssec-join-resp}}).

 On the other hand, in case the Group Manager is not configured to store public keys of group members, the joining node provides the Group Manager with its own certificate in the "client_cred" parameter of the join request targeting the join endpoint (see {{ssec-join-req}}).
 Then, the Group Manager validates and handles the certificate, for instance as described in Appendix D.2 of {{I-D.ietf-core-oscore-groupcomm}}.